isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 - Invalid vaccination QR code
 - Incomplete and/or incorrect information submitted
 - Passport validity is less than 6 months
-- Failure to complete payment for your Day 3 and Day 7 post-arrival COVID-19 Polymerase Chain Reaction (PCR) tests

 #### 13. How do I change the validity of my VTP?